NBA 2K: NBA 2K22

 NBA 2K22 was released on September 10, 2021.
-The primary cover athlete is Luka Dončić.
+The cover athlete for the standard edition is Luka Dončić. with Candace Parker featured on the WNBA 25th Anniversary Edition and Kareem Abdul-Jabbar, Dirk Nowitzki and Kevin Durant on the NBA 75th Anniversary Edition.
 The Arcade Edition was released for Apple Arcade on October 19, 2021.

 NBA 2K23

-NBA 2K23 was released on September 8, 2022.
+NBA 2K23 was released on September 9, 2022.
 The primary cover athlete for the standard and Digital Deluxe Edition is Devin Booker of the Phoenix Suns, while the cover athlete for the Michael Jordan Edition and Championship Edition is Michael Jordan.
 The game reintroduces the "Jordan Challenges" from NBA 2K11.
+The Arcade Edition was released for Apple Arcade on October 18, 2022.